 Highlights of PATHWAYS outputs

-Pathways Network (forthcoming).
-Transformative Pathways to Sustainability: Learning Across Disciplines, Cultures and Contexts, Taylor and Francis, to be published in 2021.
+Pathways Network.
+2021.
+Transformative Pathways to Sustainability: Learning Across Disciplines, Cultures and Contexts, Taylor and Francis.

 This book draws together theoretical, methodological and empirical contributions from the last five years of the TKN’s work.
 It is edited by Adrian Ely and involves collaborators from across the network – a total of 33 researchers from twelve institutions across nine countries.